opentrack/opentrack/README.md

 ## Intro

-opentrack is a program for tracking user's head rotation and tranmitting it to flight simulation software and military-themed video games.
+opentrack is a program for tracking user's head rotation and transmitting it to flight simulation software and military-themed video games.
 Project home is located at <<http://github.com/opentrack/opentrack>>.

 Looking for **railway planning software**? <<http://opentrack.ch>> had the name `opentrack` first.
 Apologies for the long-standing naming conflict.